MaciejKlonicki/Chess/README.md

 - Turns,
 - Valid moves for each,
 - Possibility of capturing pawns,
-- Removing figurates from the board
+- Removing figurates from the board,
-- Winning possibility
+- Winning possibility.

 # Screenshots